 - Reinforce branding: I organised product shoots and named the washes different UK cities, to further highlight the homegrown designer talent of Scott Rogers.
-I compiled press material, online stories and created consistency between the denim brand and the retail outlets.
+I compiled press material, wrote online stories and created consistency between the denim brand and the retail outlets.

 - Collaborations: I organised fashion shows, collaborations with Kissy Sell Out [BBC 1 DJ], and UK charity Jeans for Genes.

 - Retail: I assisted Scott in internal communication with staff, and with the launching of two stores in 2010 [which I initiated 3rd-party investment].
-I raised awareness for the brand, and build relationships with the shopping centres leading to in-store promotions (e.g. live shop windows), and shows at the centres.
+I raised awareness for the brand, and built relationships with the shopping centres leading to in-store promotions (e.g. live shop windows), and shows at the centres.

 - Celebrity-VIP angle: I gained coverage across all media for the brand, [including FIVE, ITV, Made in Chelsea, celebrity wearers], celebrity store opening, as well as publication placement.

 - Anna Williamson has worn her Oak jeans on GMTV, and ToonAttik, and she opened the Oak store in Hatfield shopping centre.